fire1ce/3os.org/docs/guides/synology/Install-oh-my-zsh.md

 ---
-title: Install zsh and oh-my-zsh
 description: how to install ZSH and oh-my-zsh on synology dsm nas
 ---

+# Install zsh and oh-my-zsh

 Add community package source to package center
 Open package center -> preference.
 Now we are at General tab.
 Allow install package from Synology Inc. and trusted publishers.